kiran-brahma/dante-astro-theme/src/content/books/lessons-from-the-titans.md

 ## United Rentals

 - Continuous improvement is as important to service businesses as it is to manufacturing.
-- Developing an operational edge over others is very powerful in a hyper competitive industry.
+- Developing an operational edge over others is very powerful in a hyper-competitive industry.
 - Incentives need to evolve as per the needs of organisations.
 - Employee feedback creates a virtuous cycle, leading to a great source of ideas.
 - Offloading assets outside does not remove the asset from the equation, but doing so leads to less control.
 Assets are still needed for the business to operate.
 Uber may not own any cars, but not owning any leads to complex challenges, which in the end do not provide any cost advantages.